wayne-wu/webgpu-crowd-simulation/README.md

 *Pictured above: A visualization of the early cell assignments, used to debug our initial implementation*

 ## Position-Based Dynamics
-The main solver used in the paper is Position-based Dynamics with Jacobi Solver, which can be parallelized very easily.
+The core algorithm of the paper is based on Position-based Dynamics with Jacobi Solver.
+Unlike the Gauss-Siedel method, the Jacobi solver can be more easily parallelized at the cost of slower convergence.
+While physically less accurate, PBD is really fast and therefore has been a popular simulation technique for real-time applications.

+For more information on PBD, please refer to the [original PBD paper](https://matthias-research.github.io/pages/publications/posBasedDyn.pdf).

 ### Short Range Collision
 The first constraint applied is a simple collision constraint model for short range collision.